Sohrabian/redteam.github.io/README.md

       - Python as Listener
       - C# as PayLoad (Rverse Shell Connection)
       - PowerShell as Invoke your Payload
-14. Challenges for Incident Response Team (based On TTP MITRE)
+14. Challenges for Incident Response Team/Forensic (based On TTP MITRE)
       - How Left the Backdoor Open?